-Compiled by Phoenix of Elder Mountain – If Astrology was written by world famous writers, philosophers or religious scribes today, when writers were still gods, these changing times upon us at the collective level would read something like this…
+Compiled by Phoenix of Elder Mountain – If Astrology was written by many world famous writers, philosophers or religious scribes today, when writers were still gods, these changing times upon us at the collective level would read something like this…

-“We now decree, the Officials of and Rulers of Cosmology, under the Royal Star of Regulus – has officially changed Guardians and Gatekeepers.
-The ’13th cycle’, a 4,000 year domain had been entrusted to a Patriarch-rulership of the Sun Cults and has now fulfilled completed all terms and prophecy of their leadership roles of earth.
-The Royal Star of Regulus now proclaims and bestows its benevolence and benefits in the next 12 of 13 cycles to the Matriarchal rulership of the Moon Cults.”
+“We now decree, the Official Royal Rulers of Cosmology, under the Royal Star of Regulus – that both Guardian and Gatekeeper now changes hands.
+The ’13th cycle’ which had been entrusted to a Patriarch-rulership called the Sun Cults, has now been fulfilled as of August 21, 2017 and that chapter of the millenniums has completed.
+All terms and prophecy of their leadership and its roles here said, on earth, now come to its end and karma will be served.
+The Royal Star of Regulus proclaims and bestows its benevolence and benefits in the next 12 of 13 cycles to the returning matriarchal rulership of the Moon Cults.”

 ldebaran (Tascheter) – Spring Equinox